7k8m/loopever/README.md

 # loopever
-Just loop forever, with sleep for specified time
+Just loop forever, with or without sleep for specified time

 # Build & Install
 ```